turingschool/curriculum-site/module2/lessons/js_event_listeners.md

 <section class="call-to-action">
 ### Think About It

-What are the 3 pieces required when doing DOM manipulation based on user interaction?
+* What are 3 steps required when doing DOM manipulation based on user interaction?
-How do you access the values a user has input?
+* How do you access the values a user has entered?
-What is the prefered way to change styles programmatically?
+* What is the preferred way to change styles programmatically?
-How do you access the element that a click event (or other type of event) occured on?
+* How do you access the element that a click event (or other type of event) occurred on?
-How do you access and manipulate element that have been dynamically added to the DOM (since you can use a simple querySelector)?
+* How do you access and manipulate elements that have been dynamically added to the DOM (since you can't use a simple querySelector)?

 Consider:
 What if you wanted to invoke 3 functions in a row on button click?
 What if you need to use logic to determine which function should be invoked on an event?
 </section>